+- In class com.aicas.jamaica.lang.Debug the following methods are not supported:

+- getMaxFreeRangeSize

+- getNumberOfFreeRanges

+- printFreeListStats

+- createFreeRangeStats

-- In class com.aicas.jamaica.lang.Debug, methods getMaxFree-RangeSize, getNumberOfFreeRanges, printFreeListStats and createFreeRangeStats are not supported. - Java arrays that are not allocated very early during application startup (before the garbage collector starts recycling memory) are allocated using a non-contiguous representation that results in higher costs for array accesses. - The multicore VM does not support the JVMTI interface.
+- Java arrays that are not allocated very early during application startup (before the garbage collector starts recycling memory) are allocated using a non-contiguous representation that results in higher costs for array accesses.

+- The multicore VM does not support the JVMTI interface.
 In particular, the option -agentlib of both the VM and the Builder does not work.